Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Preliminaries and Framework

+MIMV assumes that there are multiple images to start with, which results in a larger number of pair formations than that of SIMCLR.
+It is necessary for our proposed framework to have a much more compact representation so that the focus will be on the similarity between \emph{compact representations} rather than on finding the similarity between \emph{representations of augmented views}.
+We take inspiration from the work of ~\cite{li2018survey} and show that of the six resulting pairs (in this paper, we term them as \textit{Intra Similarity} and \textit{Inter Similarity} between representations), only three combinations $((z_1^{a_1} \circledast z_2^{a_2}).(z_1^{a_2} \circledast z_2^{a_1}),(z_1^{a_1} \;\circledast\; z_2^{a_1}).(z_1^{a_2}\;\circledast\;z_2^{a_2}), (z_1^{a_1} \;\circledast\; z_1^{a_2}).(z_2^{a_1} \;\circledast\; z_2^{a_2}))$ are possible by using \texttt{fusion} representation~\cite{li2018survey}.
+Fusion representation is primarily used to get a combined neural network representation for multimodal (for instance, image, text, audio, etc.) learning~\cite{karpathy2015deep,kiela2014learning,mclaughlin2016recurrent}.

-For the MTTV framework, we start with two images $X_1,X_2 \in \mathbb{D}$ that are drawn at random. $x_1^{a_1}$ and $x_1^{a_2}$ are the two augmented views of $X_1$ and $x_2^{a_1}$ and $x_2^{a_2}$ are the two augmented views of $X_2$. $z_1^{a_1},z_1^{a_2}$ are the two representations of $x_1^{a_1}$ and $x_1^{a_2}$ and $z_2^{a_1},z_2^{a_2}$ are the two representations of $x_2^{a_1}$ and $x_2^{a_2}$.
-We then have six unique pairwise cosine similarities between the representations which help in decision making, as shown in Figure: \ref{fig:scenarios}.
-From these six pairs, our aim is to generate possible combinations to simulate a representation space that supports the MTTV approach.
+For the MIMV framework, we start with two images $X_1,X_2 \in \mathbb{D}$ that are drawn at random. $x_1^{a_1}$ and $x_1^{a_2}$ are the two augmented views of $X_1$ and $x_2^{a_1}$ and $x_2^{a_2}$ are the two augmented views of $X_2$.
+We define $z_1^{a_1},z_1^{a_2}$ are the two representations of $x_1^{a_1}$ and $x_1^{a_2}$ and $z_2^{a_1},z_2^{a_2}$ are the two representations of $x_2^{a_1}$ and $x_2^{a_2}$.
+We then have six unique pairwise cosine similarities between the representations which help in decision making, as shown in Fig. ~\ref{fig:scenarios}.
+From these six pairs, our aim is to generate possible combinations to simulate a representation space that supports the MIMV approach.
 As pointed out in the introduction, we identify that $z_1^{a_1}.z_1^{a_2}$ and $z_2^{a_1}.z_2^{a_2}$ are \textit{intra} similarity and $(z_1^{a_1}.z_2^{a_1}), (z_1^{a_1}.z_2^{a_2}), (z_1^{a_2}.z_2^{a_1}), (z_1^{a_2}.z_2^{a_2})$ are the \textit{Inter Similarity} pairs between representations.
-The pairwise intra similarity is denoted in green and the two pairwise inter-similarity is denoted in red/pink as given in Figure\ref{fig:scenarios}.
+The pairwise intra similarity is denoted in green and the two pairwise inter-similarity is denoted in red/pink as given in Fig. ~\ref{fig:scenarios}.
 If we follow the SIMCLR framework, we need to compute the similarity between all pairs of representations.
-What we ideally need is to fuse the data from multiple representations into a single representation to maximize the \emph{mutual information} between the representations ($I(z_1,z_2;y)$).This will also help in retaining more relevant information than any individual representation $I(z_1;y)\; or\; I(z_2;y)$ and satisfies our criteria of being \emph{Maximally Useful}.
+What we ideally need is to fuse the data from multiple representations into a single representation to maximize the \emph{mutual information} between the representations ($I(z_1,z_2;y)$).This will also help in retaining more relevant information than any individual representation $I(z_1;y)\; or\; I(z_2;y)$.
 In information-theoretic terms we can give it as follows;